abdallahdib/abdallahdib.github.io/README.md

 <a href="https://scholar.google.fr/citations?user=yb6wpSEAAAAJ&hl=fr"><img src="images/scholar.png" height="40" ></a>
 <a href="https://twitter.com/abdallah_dib"><img src="images/twitter.png" height="40" ></a>

-<a href="mailto:deeb.abdallah@gmail.com">Looking for internship/PhD? click to contact me by email, I may have some cool open positions for you</a>.<br>
+<a href="mailto:deeb.abdallah@gmail.com">Looking for internship/PhD? click here to contact me by email, I may have some cool open positions for you</a>.<br>
 </p>

 ## Publications